Symplectic Weiss calculi: Weiss calculus and groupoid cores

 \begin{rem} The condition that a functor $F$ is $X$-polynomial is equivalent to the statement that for each $V$, the canonical map

 is an equivalence, where the right-hand side denotes the derived space of sections of the left fibration $\mathscr{F}_V \to N((\langle \sf{G}, \sf{G} \rangle_{/X})_0)$ of complete Segal spaces.
-My adjunction this map is equivalently described as the map
+By adjunction this map is equivalently described as the map

 over $N(\langle \sf{G}, \sf{G} \rangle_{/X})_0)$ given by

 where $(x, U) \in F(V) \times N((\langle \sf{G}, \sf{G} \rangle_{/X})_0)$, and $i_U : F(V) \to F(V\oplus U)$ is the map induced by the canonical inclusion $V \hookrightarrow V\oplus U$. \end{rem}